flaviovdf/tag_assess/README.rst

 * numpy
 * scipy
 * cython
-* igraph (optional)
+* pytables (depends on cython, pyrex and numexpr)
 * networkx (optional for some graph experiments)
-* pytables (optional: depends on cython, pyrex and numexpr)
-* pymongo (optional)
+* pymongo (optional, alternative data storage to pytables)
 * nosetests (used to run unit tests)

-only numpy, scipy and cython are needed to use the probability estimators and value calculators. the other dependencies are mostly used by scripts, but I suggest installing pytables and networkx.
+only numpy, scipy and cython are needed to use the probability estimators and value calculators. the other dependencies are mostly used by scripts, but I suggest installing pytables.

-pymongo and pytables are used to store tags in databases.
-You can ignore this and store them in files if you wish.

 How to install dependencies (ubuntu)
 ====================================